I Wish | Chords + Lyrics

 I Wish – A Highlight from One of Stevie Wonder’s Greatest Albums

 The same album also gave us another classic, Sir Duke, another must-have in a guitarist’s setlist.
-And as a double album, Songs in the Key of Life delivered two more timeless Stevie tracks: As and Isn’t She Lovely.
+As a double album, Songs in the Key of Life delivered two more timeless Stevie tracks: As and Isn’t She Lovely.

 If you want to dive deeper into Stevie Wonder’s best work, these four albums are essential listening: